govaanand37/DevOps-Project/README.md

 This folder consist of docker projects

 * Django App - demonstrated how a Docker file can be used to containerize a Django application

+## Jenkins
+This folder consist of project related to jenkins

+- Jenkins_on_docker - This project has simple docker compose file which will create a jenkins sandbox in our local machine using docker